WilDFonseca/WilDFonseca/README.md

  <br>

 - 👋 Hi!
 I’m @WilDFonseca
-- 👀 I’m interested in Web development.
+- 👀 I have been working with Web development for 3 years.
-- 🌱 I’m currently learing React.js and Django.py.
+- 🌱 I’m currently improving my React.js and Django.py skills.
 - 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me: wildneyfonseca@gmail.com